-CBD topicals have gained momentum in the CBD industry in 2021.
+CBD topicals have gained momentum in the CBD industry.

 Have you tried CBD topicals?
 Choosing CBD topicals can be tricky, but now that Cannabis is legal in most States and Internationally, most consumers are more apt to give CBD a try and topicals are an easy way to try CBD for the first time.
 Today’s CBD topicals include salves and balms, lotions, roll-on’s, creams, bath bombs, and bath salts.
 A topical can contain anywhere from 12 mg of CBD per ounce (usually in lotions), all the way up to 2000 mg of CBD per ounce, most commonly found in Salves and Balms.

 CBD is a phyto-cannabinoid, meaning a cannabinoid that comes from a plant.
 Phyto-cannabinoids that come from the hemp plant are similar to the cannabinoids our body naturally makes which are called endocannabinoids.
 Because they are so similar, they can interact with your body’s endocannabinoid system (ECS).
 Your ECS is tasked with regulating the systems in your body so they work effectively and efficiently.
 Systems like immune response, appetite, pain signaling, sleep cadence, inflammation response, and many more are involved.

 How to make sure you are getting the most out of your CBD Topical